bitrix24/b24restdocs/api-reference/disk/folder/disk-folder-delete-tree.md

-# Delete Folder and All Child Elements Permanently disk.folder.deletetree
+# Permanently Delete a Folder and All Its Subitems disk.folder.deletetree

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

 - parameter types are not specified
 - parameter requirements are not indicated